DubPlus/DubPlus/README.md

 ### 1. Loading the extension in Firefox

 - in one command line window or tab, run `npm run watch`
-- in another command line, run `npm run firefox`.
+- in a separate command line, run `npm run firefox`.

 This will launch firefox and with the extension already loaded.